zigotica/chronosJS/readme.md

 4. Chronos initializes itself, you just need to define two channels: what to do when something is "saved" as a state, and what to do when something is "loaded" from saved states.

+5. (Optionally) add a third channel to discard last saved state, which saves content over its last item.

 ## "save" channel

 When `Chronos.init()` runs (it executes automatically) it basically sets up **Chronos to LISTEN for your app** to send messages to Chronos states array.
 You basically need to define what these messages are **in your app module**.
 Typically you will send object properties previously converted to string with JSON.stringify… For instance, define: